About

 Founding Support

-We are indebted to the University of California Berkeley Library for its ongoing provision of support for the BIDS community to convene at Doe Memorial Library, where we enjoy learning together and welcoming others.
+We are indebted to the University of California Berkeley Library which housed BIDS in its first 8 years, before moving to Sutardja Dai Hall.
 We also remain grateful to our primary supporters as they have enabled BIDS to play a major role in bringing data science to the forefront of academic research and training at Berkeley.

 • Gordon and Betty Moore Foundation